netdata/netdata/docs/step-by-step/step-10.md

 A proxy is often used to enable encrypted HTTPS connections with your browser, but they're also useful for load balancing, performance, and password-protection for your services.

-We'll use [Nginx](https://nginx.org/en/) for this part of the tutorial, but you can also use [Caddy](https://caddyserver.com/) as a proxy if you prefer.
+We'll use [Nginx](https://nginx.org/en/) for this step of the tutorial, but you can also use [Caddy](https://caddyserver.com/) as a proxy if you prefer.

 ## Required before you start